Frequently Asked Questions

 Q. What are your hours?

 A. Full information on museum hours are available under Hours & Locations.
-Please note that the Demuth Museum and Lancaster Museum of Art are closed to the public between exhibitions for installation.
-Check our Demuth Museum Exhibition Calendar and Lancaster Museum of Art Exhibition Calendar to see if we are currently closed for installation.
+Please note that the Demuth Museum of Art on Lime is closed to the public between exhibitions for installation.
+Check our exhibition calendar to see if there are any current installation closures.

 Q. Where do I park?